agmonr/raspberrypi_digital_frame/readme.md

 ## main features
 * Dispalying jpg files at specfic interval.
-* Every feature can be configured and changed while the frame is on.
+* Settigns can be configured and changed while the frame is on.
-* Adding the current hour on top of the photos being display.
+* Current hour is added in the top left cornert of the image being display.
-* Turning off and on the screen in spefic times.
+* The screen will be turn off in specfic hours per weekday.
-* Checking net connectivity and put mark on top of the photos.
+* Can Check net connectivity and put mark on top of the photos.
+* web interface shows the current image, can download it, turn screen on and off.

 ## install script
 * Installing necessity python and system dependencies.